nottheswimmer/krita-copilot/README.md

   the DALL·E 2 API.
 - Because Krita has no built-in support for third-party dependencies, the requirements are downloaded from pypi by a script called dependencies.py and added to the PATH before they are imported.
-Those dependencies are stored in a directory where Krita also stores settings and downloaded images.
+Those dependencies are stored in a directory where Krita Copilot also stores settings and downloaded images.
 The location of this directory varies by OS.

 [1]: https://labs.openai.com/waitlist